Welcome to SNPed!

 UPDATE: Christy and Jessica are merging practices in Q4 of 2017.
 Our new joint venture is the Nutritional Genomics Institute.
 Please visit us at www.nutritionalgenomicsinstitute.com

 Christy and Jessica both graduated with honors from the University of Bridgeport’s functional nutrition master’s program.
-After forming a strong personal and professional relationship, they both continued to Maryland University of Integrative Health (MUIH) where they are candidates for the Doctor of Clinical Nutrition.
+After forming a strong personal and professional relationship, they both continued to Maryland University of Integrative Health (MUIH) where they both earned a Doctor of Clinical Nutrition.
 During these years in academia, they founded Zebra Diagnostics, a research diagnostics company designed to study the frequency of rare diseases.
 The mantra for rare disease sufferers around the world is “When you hear hoof beats, think zebra’s, not horses”.
 They also formed SNPed, a webinar based series to educate practitioners in nutritional genomics and systems medicine.
 Lastly, they have developed course work at the master’s level at MUIH in nutritional genomic counseling and have published a series of peer-reviewed journal articles on the microbiome and contributed to chapters on nutritional genomics in a graduate level nutrition textbook.
 Christy and Jessica are great friends and enjoy their time and work together which led them to merge their individual practices, Nutrigenomic Health Consulting and Fit to You into the Nutritional Genomics Institute to house all of their projects and endeavors.

 Functional nutrition concentrations that Christy and Jessica focus on include connective tissue diseases (including Ehlers Danlos Syndrome), dysautonomia/POTS/orthostatic intolerance, mast cell activation disorders, autoimmune disease, PANDAS, Lyme disease, cardiometabolic syndrome, Alzheimer’s disease, Parkinson’s diseases, chronic fatigue syndrome, Fibromyalgia, autism spectrum disorder, cancer, mood disorders, food allergies, inflammatory bowel disease and irritable bowel syndrome, gastroparesis, flouroquinolone toxicity, immunodeficiency, multiple sclerosis, hormonal imbalances (including thyroid, sex hormones, cortisol), assessment of inborn errors of metabolism (biochemical imbalances associated with disease) and many other medical conditions.